SCM-NV/nano-qmflows/README.rst

 Installation
 ============

-In order to install the *QMFlows-NAMD* library you need to install first the **QMFlows** package and its environment using *Anaconda* as detailed here_.
+In order to install the *QMFlows-NAMD* library you need to install first the **QMFlows** package and its environment using *Miniconda* as detailed here_.

 .. _here: https://github.com/SCM-NV/qmflows

 Then,  to install the **QMFlows-NAMD** library type the following command inside the conda environment::

-  (qmflows) user@server> pip install https://github.com/SCM-NV/qmflows-namd/tarball/master#egg=nac --upgrade
+  pip install git+https://github.com/SCM-NV/qmflows-namd#egg=qmflows-namd --upgrade

 Overview
 ========